Companies hardly have any fans among their employees

 • Only 33 percent of respondents are happy to recommend their company as an employer.

-• 51 percent of women say they have been affected by the Corona crisis in their day-to-day work, but only 44 percent of male employees.
+• Fifty-one percent of women report being affected by the Covid Crisis in their daily work lives, but only 44 percent of male employees.

 • Only 32 percent of respondents believe that Germany is digitally fit for the future.